{emayili} Message Precedence

 Importance

 The Importance header specifies how important a message is (surprise!).
-I guess it really reflects how important the sender thinks the message is, which might not necessarily agree with the recipient’s opinion.
+It reflects how important the sender thinks the message is, which might not necessarily agree with the recipient’s opinion.
 According to RFC 4021 this (optional) field can assume one of three values: low, normal or high.

 In {emayili} you can set the importance either when creating a message or later.